wesbarnett/thermint/README.md

 through thermodynamic integration.
 Additionally it calculates uncertainty in the estimate through a bootstrap calculation.

+Note that GROMACS already comes with a way to calculate free energy estimates with the Bennett Acceptance Ratio using "gmx bar", so you should check that out as well, since unlike this project, it is reviewed by several developers in the field.

 ##Prerequisites

 You need Boost and GROMACS.